Richard-Burd/alpine-js-sandbox/README.md

 ![](https://i.imgur.com/9MokhdS.jpg)

-### This Node.js application should be able to do the following:
+### This Node.js application must be able to do the following in order for me to use Alpine.js on my upcomming projects:

 - [x] A Node.js server can read and display an index.html file
 - [x] The index.html file contains working Alpine.js components